Cost-of-Living Adjustment (COLA) Information for 2023

-The Social Security cost-of-living adjustment (COLA) is a yearly adjustment calculated based on the rising prices of goods and services.
+The Social Security cost-of-living adjustment (COLA) is a yearly adjustment based on the rising prices of goods and services.
 The annual adjustment keeps your Social Security payment up to pace with inflation.
-COLA adjustments are typically announced in October and take effect after the start of the new year.
+COLA adjustments are announced in October and take effect after the start of the new year.
+Learn how the 2023 COLA will affect your Social Security benefit amount.

 - Published: May 18, 2022